csning1998/on-premise-gitlab-deployment/README.md

 ### B. Option 2.
 Run IaC tools inside Container: Podman

-0. _I am still looking for a method that does not require `sudo`._

 1. Please ensure Podman is installed correctly.
 You can refer to the following URL and choose the installation method corresponding to your platform

 2. After completing the Podman installation, please switch to the project root directory:

-    1. If using for the first time, execute the following command
+    1. Default memlock limit (`ulimit -l`) is usually too low for HashiCorp Vault.
+Rootless Podman inherits this low limit, causing Vault's mlock system call to fail.
+You can modify it by running the following command:

         ```shell
-        sudo podman compose up --build
+        sudo tee -a /etc/security/limits.conf <<EOT
+        ${USER}    soft    memlock    unlimited
+        ${USER}    hard    memlock    unlimited
+        EOT
         ```

-    2. After creating the Container, you only need to run the container to perform operations:
+        And then reboot the system to take effect.
+This prevents sensitive data from being swapped to unencrypted swap space.

+    2. If using for the first time, execute the following command

         ```shell
-        sudo podman compose up -d
+        podman compose up --build
         ```

+    3. After creating the Container, you only need to run the container to perform operations:

+        ```shell
+        podman compose up -d
+        ```

-    3. Currently, the default setting is `DEBIAN_FRONTEND=noninteractive`.
+    4. Currently, the default setting is `DEBIAN_FRONTEND=noninteractive`.
 If you need to make any modifications and check inside the container, you can execute

         ```shell
-        sudo podman exec -it iac-controller bash
+        podman exec -it iac-controller-base bash
         ```

-        Where `iac-controller` is the Container name for the project.
+        Where `iac-controller-base` is the root Container name for the project.

+    5. Default Container output after `podman compose up -d` and `podman ps -a` is akin to the following:

+        ```text
+        CONTAINER ID  IMAGE                                            COMMAND               CREATED         STATUS                   PORTS       NAMES
+        61be68ae276e  docker.io/hashicorp/vault:1.20.2                 server -config=/v...
+15 minutes ago  Up 15 minutes (healthy)  8200/tcp    iac-vault-server
+        79b918f440f1  localhost/on-premise-iac-controller:qemu-latest  /bin/bash             15 minutes ago  Up 15 minutes                        iac-controller-base
+        0a4eb3495697  localhost/on-premise-iac-controller:qemu-latest  /bin/bash             15 minutes ago  Up 15 minutes                        iac-controller-packer
+        482f58b67295  localhost/on-premise-iac-controller:qemu-latest  /bin/bash             15 minutes ago  Up 15 minutes                        iac-controller-terraform
+        aa8d17213095  localhost/on-premise-iac-controller:qemu-latest  /bin/bash             15 minutes ago  Up 15 minutes                        iac-controller-ansible
+        ```

     **Attention:** When switching between a Podman container and a native environment, you might encounter inconsistencies in Terraform's state within Virsh.
-If this happens, you can delete the `terraform/terraform.tfstate` file and run the following command to fix it.
+If this happens, you can delete the `terraform/terraform.tfstate` file and run the following commands to fix it.

     ```shell
     sudo virsh pool-destroy iac-kubeadm